 - Onglet 5

-Major work will begin soon at Pie-IX station, including the installation of four elevators as part of the universal accessibility project.
-Additionally, we will be replacing the waterproofing membrane that covers the station’s underground roof, conducting major renovations on the station itself, and doing refurbishment work on Pierre-De Coubertin Avenue.
+Major work is under way at Pie-IX station, including the installation of four elevators as part of the Universal Accessibility project.
+We are also replacing the waterproofing membrane that covers the station’s underground roof, conducting major renovations on the station itself, and doing refurbishment work on Pierre-De Coubertin.

 Duration of the work: October 13, 2020 to December 2022.